With the explosion of options use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

 You certainly don't need options to make money in the stock market, but there are several reasons why you may want to consider using them.
 Calls and puts -- alone, combined with each other, or even in addition to positions in the underlying stock -- can provide various levels of leverage or protection to a portfolio.

-- Options can act as insurance to protect gains: MercadoLibre
+- Options can act as insurance to protect gains. lululemon athletica

 - Options can help investors get cheaper entry prices for their stocks.
-Columbia Sportswear
+Creative software specialist Adobe Systems

-(Nasdaq: COLM), in my view, is a quality company with a somewhat richer-than-I'd-like price tag.
+is, in my view, an excellent company selling at a somewhat richer-than-I'd-like price tag.
 Instead of setting a limit order, you could sell puts on the stock.
 If the stock reaches the strike price and the put is executed, the put writer's net purchase price would be lower by the amount they collected.
 If it doesn't, the put writer pockets the amount of money for which the put was sold.
+(Nasdaq: ADBE)

 - Options can be used to generate steady income from an underlying portfolio of blue-chip stocks.
-Take Microsoft
+Take Wal-Mart

-(Nasdaq: MSFT), a big, dominant, company, but one whose business is being chipped away at the margins.
-Microsoft's stock price has spent most of the last decade bouncing between $25 and $30.
+, the definition of a big, dominant company, but one which now suffers from the “law of large numbers” limited future growth.
+The Arkansas colossus has spent most of the last 12 years bouncing between $45 and $60.
 Long-term stock investors likely won't have much beyond a modest dividend to show for their patience.
 But a disciplined "buy-write" covered call strategy can enhance those anemic returns.
+(NYSE: WMT)

 But no matter how options are used, it's wise to always remember Robert A. Heinlein's acronym: TANSTAAFL (There Ain't No Such Thing as a Free Lunch).
 Insurance costs money -- money that comes out of your potential profits.
 Steady income comes at the cost of limiting the prospective upside of your investment.
 The chance for a quick double or triple has the accompanying risk of losing the money you paid for the option.